 Boydell & Brewer Ltd was formed in 1978.
-It merged two companies, Boydell Press and D.S.
-Brewer, whose founders, Richard Barber and Derek Brewer, were themselves scholars - Brewer a Chaucer specialist and subsequently Professor of English and Master of Emmanuel College, Barber a medieval historian and Arthurian.
+It merged two companies, Boydell Press (founded in 1969) and D.S.
+Brewer, whose founders, Richard Barber and Derek Brewer, were themselves scholars – Brewer a Chaucer specialist and subsequently Professor of English and Master of Emmanuel College, Barber a medieval historian and Arthurian.
 Richard Barber is still a highly active scholar and continues to publish eminently in his own right and offers a vast amount of knowledge and experience to Boydell & Brewer.

 Medieval studies originally formed the core of the list, but it has rapidly expanded to embrace the humanities in all periods up to and including the present day: for example, Colin White’s edition of Nelson — The New Letters was considered one of the landmark publications commemorating the 200th anniversary of the admiral’s death.